-The Magic of Thinking Big teaches readers to abandon small and easily-achiavable goals to focus instead on bigger moonshots which are better suited to drive you and motivate you.
+The Magic of Thinking Big exhorts readers to abandon small and easily-achievable goals and to shift instead to huge goals -moonshots- that drive you and motivate you.

 - Bullet Summary

 - The first step towards success is thinking big

 - Whether you believe you can or you can’t you’re right: believe you can

 David Joseph Schwartz (1927-1987) was a professor of marketing at Georgia State University, but he is best known for his work as a motivational writer and coach, most of all with this book we are reviewing here, “The Magic of Thinking Big”.

 Believe in Success and You Will Succeed

 Schwartz says that to succeed you must believe you will succeed.